openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 ----

-“Without errors” is the desired outcome.
+“**Without errors**” is the desired outcome.
-(If media tests with errors or is much smaller than is indicated by its labeled size, don't use it.)
+(If media tests with errors or is much smaller than is indicated by it's labeled size, don't use it.)

 .. image:: /new_user_guide/images/8_H2testw_5.jpg
     :width: 417px